rherwig/react-alt-esnext-template/README.md

 # React template with alt.js
 This is a template using react and the flux paradigm.
+It also makes use of ESNext functionality, such as async/await.

 ## Installation
 1. Clone this repository